 We all know that great feeling after waking up from a good night’s sleep.
 It seems every health journal is touting the innumerable benefits sleep can bring, and for good reason.
 Not only can a good night’s sleep help keep us alert, aid in weight loss and improve memory, but it can also play a key role in keeping our hearts healthy.
 According to the American Heart Association, poor sleep quality and short sleep duration are linked to high blood pressure and an increased chance of experiencing cardiovascular events.
 Like many other health habits, the key is consistency.
 For heart health, it is recommended to get between seven to nine hours a night.

 4. Floss Daily.

 Keeping your gums in shape has been tied to the prevention of heart disease.
 Researchers from Columbia University studied 420 adults for three years and found that improvement in gum health directly correlated to a slower progression of plaque buildup lining the wall of their arteries.
 Now the importance of flossing extends beyond your smile, it has significant health benefits.

 5. Play with your pet.

 A pet may be your heart’s best friend.
-According to Harvard Medical School, several studies have shown that owning a pet is associated with lower blood pressure, cholesterol and triglyceride levels — leading to healthier hearts.
+According to the American Heart Association, studies have shown that owning a pet is associated with lower blood pressure, cholesterol and triglyceride levels — leading to healthier hearts.
 The “pet effect” in part is due to the power of touch, which has a calming effect, shown to help alleviate stress.
 Dog owners were especially receptive to heart-protecting benefits, likely because dog owners tend to get more exercise.

 No matter where you’re at in your health journey, there are simple things you can do to improve.
 Whether it be through learning, trying something new or changing up an old routine.
 The power of holistic health is opening our eyes to other practices we can adopt to keep our health in top condition and live our healthiest lives.